 You are here: Home | Research

-The 307th Bomb Group is in the process of sorting, cataloging and digitalizing all materials
+The 307th Bomb Group (H) Assoc. is always in the ongoing process of sorting,

 Share your 307th Bomb Group History!

 We ask that you share your 307th BG stories,

 documents, and photos.
 Your legacy should not be stored in an attic or

 stored garage where it may be damaged or lost.
 Ask